What is a rule?

-- categorise new products
+- categorize new products

 - set a default value to an empty attribute

-- assign values, like a family, to new products
+- assign values to new products

 #Example of a rule

 You need one or several conditions to trigger an action.
-For instance, to set the brand
+For instance, to set the

 - my product is in the